eliyazsyed22/SHELL-SCRIPT/README.md

-This repository is for my shell scripting revision where i started from scratch
+This repository is for my shell scripting revision where i started scripting from scratch